ElDavoo/wa-crypt-tools/README.md

 [![Coverage Status](https://coveralls.io/repos/github/ElDavoo/wa-crypt-tools/badge.svg?branch=main)](https://coveralls.io/github/ElDavoo/wa-crypt-tools?branch=main)

 # WhatsApp Crypt Tools
-Decrypts WhatsApp .crypt12, .crypt14 and .crypt15 files, **given the key file** or the 64-characters long key.
+Decrypt and encrypt WhatsApp's .crypt12, .crypt14 and .crypt15 files with ease!
+For decryption, you NEED **the key file** or the 64-characters long key.
 The key file is named "key" if the backup is crypt14 or
 "encrypted_backup.key" if the backup is crypt15 (encrypted E2E backups).
-The output result is either a SQLite database or a ZIP file (in case of wallpapers and stickers).
-This is the only thing this script does.
-Those who are looking for a complete suite for WhatsApp forensics, check out [whapa.](https://github.com/B16f00t/whapa)
+Those who are looking for a more complete suite for WhatsApp forensics, check out [whapa.](https://github.com/B16f00t/whapa)

-# Quickstart
+# Quick install

 ## Cloud - Google Colab